Amity122/Aaron-Kyle-Cooper-Calvo---JBE/README.md

 ## MongoDB Version and PyMongo
 1. I'm using Windows, so what I did was install MongoDB v8.0 in my system first and followed the installation wizard.
+2. You can install other python libraries mentioned in the Prerequisites section of ReadMe.md